A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 It’s also true that the advocates have a problem in their own house.
 “Nothing about us, without us” is one of the rallying cries in the autism rights movement.
 The idea is that goals, therapies, and even the language used to describe the condition shouldn’t be set without the involvement of those affected.

-But that condition necessarily excludes the category of individuals with ASD that are furthest along the spectrum.
+But that condition necessarily excludes the category of individuals with ASD who are furthest along the spectrum.
 Those patients, largely non-verbal, unable to communicate, and sometimes self-harming or incapable of independent living, don’t have a voice in the debate.

 How the World of Applied Behavior Analysis Education Is Dealing With Neurodiversity Challenges

-speaking to full room of healthcare professionalsSo there’s no clear path to ethically decide whether or not ABA as a whole is appropriate for the treatment of ASD.
+So there’s no clear path to ethically decide whether or not ABA as a whole is appropriate for the treatment of ASD.
 But that’s not to say that the field isn’t taking the debate seriously.
-In fact, researchers and educators have been digging deeply into new ways to train therapists and approach ASD treatment.
+Researchers and educators have been digging deeply into new ways to train therapists and approach ASD treatment.

-This shows up most commonly in coursework in cultural humility and neurodiversity affirming practices that are routinely included in ABA ethics instruction today.
+This shows up most commonly in coursework in cultural humility and neurodiversity-affirming practices that are routinely included in ABA ethics instruction today.

 The Future of Applied Behavior Analysis in Autism Therapy Rests on Exploring Challenges in Neurodiversity and Ethics